Search This Blog

 Monday, July 6, 2020

-One Bowl Blueberry or Cranberry Crumble Bars
+One Bowl Blueberry, Strawberry Rhubarb, or Cranberry Crumble Bars

 I saw these online and had a real craving for them - I knew they would be similar to the datebars of my youth, but way easier.
 It's a quick recipe and perfect when blueberries are abundant.
 In 2022 when we gathered in Chestertown for Thanksgiving, Zach and Becca brought several quarts of CSA cranberries that people had failed to pick up, or left behind.
 We experimented making Cranberry Crumble bars (fun to say!) and they were such a hit I made a second batch.
 Super easy, and so pretty.